School of Rock: Plot

-Dewey sneaks the key band members out of school to audition for Battle of the Bands while the rest of the class stay behind to maintain cover.
-The group is rejected because the bill is full, but are accepted after Summer tricks the staff into thinking that the kids are terminally ill.
-The next day, Rosalie decides to check on Dewey's teaching progress, forcing Dewey to teach the students actual academic material.
-The day before Battle of the Bands, a parents' night takes place at the school, during which the parents question Dewey's teaching methods.
-That same night, Ned receives a paycheck from the school via mail and realizes that Dewey impersonated him.
-He, Patty and the police arrive at the school and confront him.
-When Rosalie arrives, Dewey reveals his true identity and admits he is not a licensed teacher before fleeing.
-Back at home, a disappointed Ned reluctantly evicts Dewey as punishment for impersonating him.
+Two weeks into his hiring, Dewey sneaks his key band members out of school to audition for a spot in the competition, while the rest of the class stay behind to maintain cover.
+When Freddy wanders off, Dewey retrieves him but the group is rejected because the bill is full.
+Summer comes up with an idea where Dewey deceives the staff into thinking that they have a terminal illness, allowing the band to audition.
+The next day, Mullins checks on his teaching progress, forcing Dewey to teach the actual material.
+Mullins explains that a parents' night will take place at the school the day before Battle of the Bands, which worries Dewey.

+As Dewey prepares for the parents' night, Ned receives a paycheck from the school via mail, soon realizing that Dewey impersonated him.
+During the parents' meeting, the parents question what Dewey was teaching the kids until Ned, Patty, and the police confront Dewey.
+After Mullins asks what is going on, Dewey reveals his true identity, saying that he is not a certified teacher and flees to his apartment, where Ned suggests that Dewey should move out.

-The next morning, the parents angrily confront Rosalie at her office.
-Not wanting their hard work to go to waste, the kids sneak out of the school.
-When the new substitute discovers that the kids are missing, Rosalie and the parents race to Battle of the Bands, but are forced to buy tickets in order to enter.
-A school bus comes to pick up Dewey, who leads the kids to the competition and decides that they should play a song Zack had written earlier.
-Meanwhile, Ned finally stands up to Patty and goes to see the School of Rock perform.
+The next morning, the parents go on an uproar in front of Mullins at her office, while the kids decide not to let their hard work go to waste.
+When the new substitute discovers that the kids are missing, she informs Mullins who takes the parents to the competition.
+A school bus comes to pick up Dewey, who leads the kids to the Battle of the Bands and decides that they play the song written by Zack earlier.
+All the while, Ned breaks up with Patty after he finally stands up for himself and Dewey by walking out of the apartment to see Dewey perform.
 Initially dismissed as a gimmick, the band wins over the entire crowd.
-Much to Dewey's disappointment, No Vacancy wins, but the audience chants for School of Rock and demands an encore.
-While upset at the deception, the parents admit to being impressed by the kids' talent and confidence on stage, alongside Rosalie becoming ecstatic.
+No Vacancy wins to Dewey's dismay, but the audience chants encore for the School of Rock, performing for the crowd once again.

-Some time later, an after-school program known as the School of Rock opens and Summer obtains many offers for shows and record deals from the band.
-Dewey continues to coach the students he played with before, while Ned, who has rediscovered his passion for rock music, teaches beginner students.
+Some time later, an after school program known as the School of Rock has opened as Dewey continues to coach the students he played with before while Ned teaches beginners.